Russians advance on Ukraine's ports, meet resistance in city | Law-Order

 Russians advance on Ukraine's ports, meet resistance in city

-Street fighting broke out in Ukraines second-largest city and Russian troops squeezed strategic ports in the countrys south Sunday, advances that appeared to mark a new phase of Russias invasion following a wave of attacks on airfields and fuel facilities elsewhere in the country.Following its gains on the ground, Russia sent a delegation to Belarus for peace talks with Ukraine, according to the Kremlin.
+Street fighting broke out in Ukraines second-largest city and Russian troops squeezed strategic ports in the countrys south Sunday, advances that appeared to mark a new phase of Russias invasion following a wave of attacks on airfields and fuel facilities elsewhere in the country.The capital, Kyiv, was eerily quiet after huge explosions lit up the morning sky and authorities reported blasts at one of the airports.

 Street fighting broke out in Ukraine's second-largest city and Russian troops squeezed strategic ports in the country's south Sunday, advances that appeared to mark a new phase of Russia's invasion following a wave of attacks on airfields and fuel facilities elsewhere in the country.

+The capital, Kyiv, was eerily quiet after huge explosions lit up the morning sky and authorities reported blasts at one of the airports.
+Only an occasional car appeared on a deserted main boulevard as a strict 39-hour curfew kept people off the streets.

+Terrified residents instead hunkered down in homes, underground garages and subway stations in anticipation of a full-scale Russian assault.

-Following its gains on the ground, Russia sent a delegation to Belarus for peace talks with Ukraine, according to the Kremlin.
-Ukraine's president suggested other locations, saying his country was unwilling to meet in Belarus because it served as a staging ground for the invasion.
+“The past night was tough – more shelling, more bombing of residential areas and civilian infrastructure,'' Ukrainian President Volodymyr Zelenskyy said. ''There is not a single facility in the country that the occupiers wouldn't consider as admissible targets.”
+Following its gains to the east in the city of Kharkiv and multiple ports, Russia sent a delegation to Belarus for peace talks with Ukraine, according to the Kremlin.
+Zelenskyy suggested other locations, saying his country was unwilling to meet in Belarus because it served as a staging ground for the invasion.
 Until Sunday, Russia's troops had remained on the outskirts of Kharkiv, a city of 1.4 million about 20 kilometers (12.4 miles) south of the border with Russia, while other forces rolled past to press the offensive deeper into Ukraine.
 Videos posted on Ukrainian media and social networks showed Russian vehicles moving across Kharkiv and Russian troops roaming the city in small groups.
 One showed Ukrainian troops firing at the Russians and damaged Russian light utility vehicles abandoned nearby.

 The images underscored the determined resistance Russian troops face while attempting to enter Ukraine's bigger cities.
 Ukrainians have volunteered en masse to help defend the capital, Kyiv, and other cities, taking guns distributed by authorities and preparing firebombs to fight Russian forces.